DolfeLive/Minecraft-Image-To-Particles/README.md

 Use [Particle converter](https://github.com/kemo14331/Particle-Converter/tree/main) and set the mode to Relative Local then configure everything

-Next open the exported .mcmeta and copy its contents to commands.txt Empty lines and line with # will be ignored
+Next open the exported .mcfunction and copy its contents to commands.txt Empty lines and line with # will be ignored

 Using the terminal run `py main.py`